-One award per year is awarded to a graduating high school student who has been accepted to an accredited architecture program in the United States.
+Up to $2000 (but no less than $1000) is awarded to a graduating high school student or students that have been accepted to an accredited architecture program in the United States.
 This scholarship is administered through the Vermont Student Assistance Corp (VSAC).
 Please visit VSAC for information on application and eligibility, available on page 8 of their Scholarships Booklet, available for download as a pdf here.
 Awarded by a committee of three (no more than one AIAVT member, plus two appropriate others to review and choose applicants provided by VSAC.)

 Contributions to the Hanne M. Williams Scholar Recognition Fund can be made by sending a check to AIA Vermont (note scholarship fund), or online via credit card here (please put "scholarship fund" in the invoice number field).